l1ch3n/cpnt-262-a1-v2/README.md

 ## To do
  - fix display grid issue with nav bar and cards
- - add hero section and footer
- - add confetti button
+ - button won't render?
  - 2 input fields
  - 2 toggles
- - add ancher tags to nav bar for lower on the page
+ - add ancher tags to character
- - colors and typography (2 each)
- - comment code
- - pushed in at least 4 commits with descriptive and accurate commit messages
- - readme

  ## bugs and solutions